Here comes homebuilder sentiment ...

-The National Association of Homebuilders will release its monthly report on builder sentiment at 10 a.m.
+The National Association of Homebuilders’ housing market index for December will be released at 10 a.m.
 ET.

-Economists forecast that the housing market index improved to 60 from 59 in July, according to Bloomberg.
+Economists estimate that the index rose to 63 from 62 in November, according to Bloomberg.

-The index measures how builders rate current and future market conditions for new home sales.
+The NAHB conducts the survey of its members to gauge their expectations for sales and traffic in the single-family housing market.

-Last month, the index hit its best level of the year, even though its three components — current sales, future sales, and buyer traffic — all declined.
+In a client preview, Bank of America Merrill Lynch said, “The NAHB survey has suggested that builders are upbeat about housing demand, noting solid homebuyer interest.
+Indeed, the bigger complaint comes from the lack of construction workers to satisfy the demand for homes.

 Business Insider Emails & Alerts